And no, it does not mean you are “more deficient”

 - keep irritants out

-When the skin barrier is dry, impaired, inflamed or compromised… it becomes more reactive.
+When the skin barrier is dry, irritated, freshly shaved, inflamed or a bit compromised, it can become more reactive.

 Including magnesium.

-This is why magnesium often feels itchier on:
+This is why magnesium spray can feel stronger on:

 - freshly shaved skin